Crypto-Cat/cryptocat-gitbook/ctf/monthly/cryptocat/1125/mother_printers.md

 * Connection #0 to host 127.0.0.1 left intact
 ```

 That was easy!
-Now we have a problem, though: how are we going to find the password for the remote printer?
+Now we have a problem though: how are we going to find the password for the remote printer?
 The serial and password were both hardcoded into the local binary.
 It's time we opened `printer_build` in Ghidra to see how the whole thing is put together.

 Since the binary is also stripped (like the real firmware!), we'll start off at the `entry` function and move into `main`